madewhatnow/OpenProjectRaspberryPi/index.md

 sudo systemctl restart apache2
 ```

 And now: OpenProject should be accessible on localhost:80.
-Congratulations!
-The standard login should be admin // admin.
+The standard login is admin // admin.

+## Congratulations!

-The final step would be to get background jobs working.
-This is untested: switch back to the user openproject, and edit crontab:
+For email notification to work well, background jobs have to be enabled.
+This is untested.

+Switch back to the user openproject, and edit crontab:

 ```
 sudo su --openproject -login